 The app contains two sections.
 "Practice" is the daily guided meditations, and it also contains a 28 day introductory course – about 10 minutes a day.
 "Theory" contains lessons and conversations with noteworthy guests.

-I've modified my morning routine to account for this new meditation practice.
+I've introduced this tiny meditation practice into my morning routine.
 I find that morning is the best time to guarantee I get it done every day.
 If I put it off until later in the day I just often don't have the willpower by the end of the day.

 Sam Harris uses a similar technique.
 He calls it "begin again" (or, "start again").
 In the last minute of every guided meditation he asks the listener to begin the practice again – to reset awareness back to the field of consciousness itself .